 The course schedule appears in an addendum to the syllabus.
 Please note I do not list what topics I will cover on a particular day; rather, I indicate which chapter from Rayner-Canham and Overton will be covered.
 I adjust my pace, as necessary, to accommodate the difficulty-or ease!-of material.
-That being said, the following are the learning objectives you will be able to meet after finishing a particular chapter.
+The following are the objectives you will be able to meet after finishing a particular chapter.